Books

 “Virtual personal identity”, under review.

 In this paper, I focus on the way virtual reality influences our personal identity.
 I consider Floridi’s (2014) onlife concept, supporting the idea that persons extend in physical and virtual realms.
 I combined Chalmer’s (2017) virtual digitalism with four-dimensionalism, claiming that our virtual counterparts are analogous to temporal counterparts.
-In doing so, I introduce the concept of virtual parts as temporal parts in a virtual world."Persons unbound: extended persons with non-extended self, under review.
+In doing so, I introduce the concept of virtual parts as temporal parts in a virtual world."From Extended Minds to Extended Persons", under review.

 “Avatars as parts”, under review